ciwg/workshop-2024-10-01-double-auctions/README.md

 - **Anyone can be a Market Maker**:
   - As long as the spread is wide enough to cover costs and provide a profit.
-  - Costs includes transaction fees, risk of price movement, and holding costs.
+  - Costs include transaction fees, risk of price movement, and holding costs.

 ---